 Here are some key practices that will help you graciously co-parent, giving your children the stability and close relationship they desire with both parents.

+For one, don’t badmouth your co-parent in front of your children.
+Save this form of venting for friends, parents, and therapists – not for your kids.
 When speaking about your ex, use positive or neutral comments and work hard to support a good relationship between your former spouse and your children.
 Remember the golden rule and treat your former spouse as you would like to be treated.
 Never, ever ask your children to act as spies or question them about their other parent.